 CREATIVE AND PERFORMING ARTS

 North Hills Prep has a long history of attracting students with artistic talent and the desire to express themselves creatively.
 The highly enriched Visual and Performing Arts program offers students the opportunity to explore their undiscovered talents and to realize their passions.
 Students have the opportunity to perform their craft during Back-to-School nights, Open Houses, Talent Shows, and campus assemblies and events.
 With a state-of-the-art media lab, music recording studio, green screen technology, animation programming, art workshop and theater production troupe, students can engage in a wide variety of arts experiences.

 North Hills Prep is committed to providing our students with a state-of-the-art campus outfitted with a wide range of technology enrichment.

 Smart Boards are interactive whiteboards that allow teachers to deliver dynamic lessons, access an unlimited variety of instructional material and online visual media, write notes and save and electronically send work done in class.
 Smart Boards stimulate the visual learning and interest of the elementary students to high school seniors and encourage natural collaboration between teachers and students.

-The computer lab includes both Mac and PC computers and is a valuable resource for teaching crucial skills necessary for our students to succeed in today’s information-based society.
+The computer lab includes 14 PC computers and is a valuable resource for teaching crucial skills necessary for our students to succeed in today’s information-based society.
+The school also has two portable 14-station laptop carts.
 Technology-based curriculum options train students in Microsoft and Adobe programs, as well as programs for film editing, animation and graphic design.
 All students are offered numerous learning opportunities through the use of several innovative and practical software programs such as Inspiration 9, Write Out Loud, Read Out Loud, Solo Sign In, Co-Writer 6, Draft Builder 6, and Kidspiration.